Are you stuck with Google Ads campaigns that are not yielding the desired results?

 Also, keep the number of keywords included in a group low.
-Ideally you should not include more than 20 to 30 keywords per ad group.
+Ideally, you should not include more than 20 to 30 keywords per ad group.
 I have even seen ad groups containing just one keyword to increase the relevance.
 The ads and the landing page(s) also need to be connected with this particular theme or idea that the ad contains.
 Any mismatch is likely to reduce the quality score of your ad and lower its position.

 3. Change the ads with lower ranks

 Invariably, after running ads for a few days, you will be able to identify the ads that are performing well (coming in the top four) and the ones that are not.
-Ideally look at any ad that is getting an average ad rank of five or above and find out the reason.
+Ideally, look at any ad that is getting an average ad rank of five or above and find out the reason.
 It might be due to a variety of factors like low bids, ineffective ad copy, low relevance to the keyword, etc. Rectify the problem to improve their position.

 4. Use Dynamic Keyword Insertion

 Google offers a feature called Dynamic Keyword Insertion that comes in very handy at times.
 It tells Google to insert the keyword into the headline of the ad.
 By seeing this, the user feels that the ad is directly relevant to his query, and clicks on the ad.
-This is a great way to improve the click through rate of the ads.
+This is a great way to improve the click-through rate of the ads.

 5. Landing pages

-When a user clicks on the ad and lands up your landing page, he is seeking a simple answer: “can you resolve my query or solve my problem?”.
-Every landing page that you create should answer this clearly question and effectively.
-So, avoid creating landing pages that contain too much of text trying to impress the client about all the good things that you can do for him.
+When a user clicks on the ad and lands up on your landing page, he is seeking a simple answer: “can you resolve my query or solve my problem?”.
+Every landing page that you create should answer this question clearly and effectively.
+So, avoid creating landing pages that contain too much text trying to impress the client about all the good things that you can do for him.
 This most likely will confuse the user and make him move away.
 Make your landing pages well-designed, catchy, and include a clear call to action.

 Creating multiple landing pages, especially for complex campaigns are a great way of increasing landing page relevance.
 If you are promoting multiple products through the same Google Ads campaign, then it makes a lot of sense to have different landing pages dedicated to each product.

-HubSpot provides some examples of great landing pages that you can see to understand how conversion oriented landing pages can be built.
+HubSpot provides some examples of great landing pages that you can see to understand how conversion-oriented landing pages can be built.